 The Tour de France Victories

 Armstrong’s string of Tour de France wins began in 1999, a remarkable comeback following his battle with testicular cancer.
-His victories were not just a testament to his physical prowess but also his mental resilience and strategic acumen.
-Each win added significantly to his popularity and marketability, leading to lucrative endorsements and speaking engagements.
+His victories were a testament to his physical prowess, mental resilience, and strategic acumen.
+Each win significantly increased his popularity and marketability, leading to lucrative endorsements and speaking engagements.

 Financial Peak

-At the height of his career, Lance Armstrong net worth was estimated to be around $125 million.
-This wealth was accrued through a combination of his cycling earnings, endorsement deals, and investments.
-Armstrong had endorsement deals with major companies including Nike, Oakley, and Trek Bicycles, which contributed substantially to his income.
+Armstrong’s net worth was around $125 million at the height of his career.
+His cycling earnings, endorsement deals, and investments accrued this wealth.
+Armstrong had endorsement deals with major companies, including Nike, Oakley, and Trek Bicycles, contributing substantially to his income.

 Impact of Controversy

 Armstrong’s career took a dramatic turn in 2012 when he was formally charged with doping by the United States Anti-Doping Agency (USADA).
-This led to him being stripped of his seven Tour de France titles and banned from competitive cycling for life.
+He was stripped of his seven Tour de France titles and banned from competitive cycling for life.
 The fallout was immediate and severe, with sponsors withdrawing their support and Armstrong stepping down from the board of Livestrong, the cancer support organization he founded.

 The financial impact of the doping scandal was profound.
 Armstrong faced several lawsuits, including one by the U.S. government alleging that he defrauded the Postal Service, which had sponsored his team to the tune of approximately $32 million.
 The case was settled in 2018 for $5 million, mitigating what could have been a much more substantial financial blow.